doodboard/tutorial_owl/README.md

 ![pinout-fix-3](img/pinout_fix_3.jpg)

 Then solder them in place like so.
+Soldering **longer side** of the legs to go into the owl PCB will save you from having to snap the legs later for clearance. <br/>

 <br/>